 - Changes in color perception

-- Difficulty adapting to glare from headlights
+- Difficulty adapting to bright sunlight or glare from headlights

 - Experiencing a loss of side vision